mosaic-design-system/docs/src/components/table.md

       You can use the **Table** component alone, but never use the **Table header** or **Table footer** components without the **Table** component.

+      ### Text alignment

+      All column header text should be left aligned regardless of the content below it.
+This improves its usability as the text is easier to scan.
+The data text should always be left aligned also with one exception.

+      Where numerical values are displayed, such as in a Finance application where you may have wholes numbers or decimals, these should always be right aligned.
+This improves the user's ability to review numerical data quickly.
+The header for these rows remains left aligned.
     icon: file_invoice
   - title: Code
     hook: code